-Part of the course involves an extended weekend stay at a Field Study Centre in the UK, which allows pupils to undertake research for the aspects of the syllabus related to Ecology.
-Attendance on this trip in the Michaelmas Term of the Upper Sixth is compulsory, and the cost for this is added to the School bill.
+Part of the course involves a residential stay at a Field Study Centre in the UK, which allows pupils to undertake research for the aspects of the syllabus related to Ecology.
+Attendance on this trip in the Summer Term of the Lower Sixth is compulsory, and the cost is added to the School bill.
+This coming year, this is dependent upon Government guidelines relating to Covid restrictions and residential trips.